-It has been a year like no other, during which, as an organisation and wider community, we have had to come together in order to navigate and continue to thrive in what we hope will be once-in-a-lifetime events.
+It has been a year like no other, during which, as an organisation and wider community, we have had to come together in order to navigate and continue to thrive in what we hope will be a once-in-a-lifetime event.
 We therefore start this Annual Review with a heartfelt thanks to our people:

 - To our clients who have had to adjust to service interruptions, separation from their families and changes to their established routines, sometimes in isolation in their own homes.

 - To our families and partners who have supported the decisions we have made during this time, and never questioned our commitment to the health and safety of their loved ones.